-“I didn’t think that we’d have a chance of getting anyone to go to the theater to see a film about climate change,” says Kenner.
-Merchants of Doubt isn’t a film like Al Gore’s 2006 An Inconvenient Truth, trying to convince its audience on the science of global warming.
+“I didn’t think we’d have a chance of getting anyone to go to the theater to see a film about climate change,” says Kenner.
+Merchants of Doubt isn’t a film like Al Gore’s 2006 An Inconvenient Truth, trying to convince its audience of the science of global warming.
 Instead, it is a “film about doubters and how people are able to stop us from believing inconvenient science.”

 The documentary is based on the book by Naomi Oreskes and Eric Conway, following the development of the tobacco industry’s public relations campaign to confuse the public, and scientists themselves, sowing doubt as the poisonous nature of their products came to light.

-From television commercials featuring doctors recommending their favorite brand of cigarette to tobacco CEO’s swearing on the honor of their word that “nicotine is not addictive,” the strategy was as masterful in its execution as it was deceitful of its intent.
+From television commercials featuring doctors recommending their favorite brand of cigarette to tobacco CEOs swearing on honor of their word that “nicotine is not addictive,” the strategy was as masterful in its execution as it was deceitful of its intent.

-We are quickly running out of time to effectively deal with the transition to a new, sustainable, energy economy or avert the global impacts from climate change, already underway.
+We are quickly running out of time to effectively deal with the transition to a new, sustainable energy economy or avert the global impacts of climate change already underway.

 As long as people pay any credence to senior senators offering snowballs as proof that climate change isn’t happening, the merchants of doubt win the battle.

 Image credit: Classic Film, courtesy of Flickr